-The gravitational pull of the moon mainly controls our tides as it orbits Earth.
-There are two extremes of the tide: spring tide (sometimes referred to as ‘King’ tide) and neap tide.
-Spring tide essentially is the two tides where the sea is at its most extreme: the highest and lowest.
-In contrast, a neap tide is one where the difference between the high and low tides is at its lowest.
+The gravitational pull of the moon mainly controls our tides as it orbits Earth, while local weather and the Sun's gravitational pull on the moon have an impact, too.
+There are two extremes of the tide: spring tide and neap tide.
+A spring tide is when the tide height between high and low tide (tidal range) is at its highest, while a neap tide is when the tidal range is at its lowest.

 What is a spring tide?

-The diagram above shows the moon’s rotation around the Earth (red) and the Earth’s rotation around the sun (yellow).
-When the sun and the moon’s gravitational forces combine, they create the greatest tidal bulge (dark blue).
+The diagram above shows the rotation of the moon around the Earth (red) and the rotation of the Earth around the sun (yellow).
+When the gravitational forces of the sun and moon combine, they create the greatest tidal bulge (dark blue).

 What is a neap tide?